0xAX/linux-insides/Booting/linux-bootstrap-1.md

 	sti
 ```

-Here we can see aligning of `dx` (contains `sp` given by bootloader) to 4 bytes and checking whether it is zero.
+Here we can see the alignment of `dx` (contains `sp` given by bootloader) to 4 bytes and a check for whether or not it is zero.
 If it is zero, we put `0xfffc` (4 byte aligned address before maximum segment size - 64 KB) in `dx`.
 If it is not zero we continue to use `sp` given by the bootloader (0xf7f4 in my case).
 After this we put the `ax` value to `ss` which stores the correct segment address of `0x10000` and sets up a correct `sp`.
 We now have a correct stack:

 ![stack](http://oi58.tinypic.com/16iwcis.jpg)

 2. In the second scenario, (`ss` != `ds`).
-First of all put the [_end](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L52) (address of end of setup code) value in `dx` and check the `loadflags` header field with the `testb` instruction too see whether we can use heap or not. [loadflags](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L321) is a bitmask header which is defined as:
+First of all put the [_end](https://github.com/torvalds/linux/blob/master/arch/x86/boot/setup.ld#L52) (address of end of setup code) value in `dx` and check the `loadflags` header field with the `testb` instruction to see whether we can use the heap or not. [loadflags](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S#L321) is a bitmask header which is defined as:

 ```C
 #define LOADED_HIGH	    (1<<0)